phpMussel/phpMussel/_docs/readme.en.md

 ##### 11.3.6 STATISTICS

-phpMussel is optionally able to track statistics such as the total number of file scanned and blocked since some particular point in time.
+phpMussel is optionally able to track statistics such as the total number of files scanned and blocked since some particular point in time.
 This feature is disabled by default, but can be enabled via the package configuration.
 The type of information tracked shouldn't be regarded as PII.

 *Relevant configuration directives:*
 - `general` -> `statistics`